- Biological Inventions

 GDPR though might seem quite complex but by following the below-mentioned checklist one can prepare their organization for the GDPR compliances.

 - The first step is to determine the nature of the organization that is whether the organization is a Data controller or a Data processor.
 Data controllers are the ones who decide upon the purpose of the data and Data processors are the ones who directly are in the act of processing the data.

 - Every company should have a complete list of all the personal information that is held by them, the source of information, and what is done with the data, meaning thereby, a complete record of the processing activities have to be maintained [Article 30].

 STEP III: Accountability and Management

 - A data protection officer is appointed.
-The appointment of a DPO is required only in three circumstances, first where the processing is being carried out by a public authority except a judicial body; secondly, when the nature itself of the business involves processing activities and; thirdly, when such data is being processed in an extremely large quantity [Article 37]
+The appointment of a DPO is required only in three circumstances, first where the processing is being carried out by a public authority except a judicial body; secondly, when nature itself of the business involves processing activities and; thirdly when such data is being processed in an extremely large quantity [Article 37]

-- For organisations not established within the territory of EU, but dealing in data of EU citizens a representative has to be appointed in any of the EU states and that person should handle all the data processing difficulties [Article 27].
+- For organizations not established within the territory of EU, but dealing in data of EU citizens a representative has to be appointed in any of the EU states and that person should handle all the data processing difficulties [Article 27].